okdistribute/thingsishouldbedoing/README.md

 # thingsishouldbedoing
-these are things i should probably be doing
+## these are open source things I should probably be doing

+- make a static page for knead
+  - [ ] some key examples/scenarios
+  - [ ] logo

+- put up an example dataset on publicbits.org

+## things I already did